ORBAT/bort/README.md

 ## CPU

 `bort`'s CPU has 3 stacks:
-- exec: this is where executable code lives.
+- `exec`: this is where executable code lives and is read into.
 Code is run by popping instructions off `exec`
-- int: integer stack.
+- `int`: integer stack.
 This is where the input is written, and where the output is read from
 - bool: boolean stack
+- stack

 Code can modify the contents of the exec stack, i.e. the code can be self-modifying